Karnataka CM's political secy hospitalised after 'suicide' | Politics

 Karnataka CM's political secy hospitalised after 'suicide'

-Karnataka Chief Minister B S Yediyurappa's political secretary and relative N R Santosh who was hospitalised following alleged suicide attempt, is 'stable and cheerful', and may be discharged in a day or two, doctors treating him said on Saturday.
-Responding to the incident, the state Congress demanded an investigation into the matter to enable the truth to come out and claimed that some confidential matters are linked to it.
+Karnataka Chief Minister B S Yediyurappa's political secretary and relative N R Santosh, who was hospitalised following an alleged suicide attempt, is 'stable and cheerful' and may be discharged in a day or two, doctors treating him said on Saturday.
+Responding to the incident,the state Congress demanded an investigation into the matter to enable the truth to come out and claimed that some confidential matters are linked to it.

-To a query, the doctor said Santhosh had taken sleeping pills alprazolam.
-Yediyurappa had rushed to the hospital late last night to inquire about Santosh's health.

-"This morning, we walked together for 45 minutes.
-Even yesterday I saw him, he was happy.
-I don't know why this happened.
-I will find out and talk to his family," he said.
-Meanwhile, Sadashivanagar police have registered an FIR against Santosh for allegedly attempting to kill himself and are investigating, police sources said.

-The case has been registered under section 309 of the IPC (Attempt to commit suicide), they said, adding the police will question Santosh after taking doctor's advice once he recovers.
-They have recorded his wife Jahnavi's statement.
+Meanwhile, the Sadashivanagar police have registered an FIR against Santosh, police sources said.
+The case has been registered under Section 309 of the IPC (Attempt to commit suicide), they said, adding that police will question Santosh after taking doctor's advice once he recovers.

-Speaking to reporters, Jahnavi rejected reports about any marital issues and said there was some "political imbalance," which he had taken to his heart.
-"He was upset since morning (yesterday), he had gone out in the evening and came back around 7 pm.

-He was on the top floor.
-When I had gone to call him for dinner he was not in a position to speak and was losing consciousness," she said.
-Santosh, who is Yediyurappa's grand nephew, was appointed as the Chief Minister's political secretary in May this year.

-Rural Development Minister K S Eshwarappa said KPCC President's comments were aimed at 'misleading' the people and asked Shivakumar to make public the video and reveal the names of MLC and the Minister.
-Santosh is said to have played a key role during the political turmoil in the state last year which saw several Congress-JD(S) legislators turning rebels and camping in Mumbai.

-It had eventually led to the fall of the coalition government headed by H D Kumaraswamy and BJP came to power.
-Santosh who has been keeping a low profile for some time now, is said to have been nursing political ambitions with an eye on next assembly polls.
+Santosh, who has been keeping a low profile for some time now, is said to have been nursing political ambitions with an eye on next assembly polls..

 ALSO READ